 This comment summarizes what they have to say: "Fun cute stop for shopping and food.
-Located on on the Harbor so you can watch the ships come in and out."
+Located on the Harbor so you can watch the ships come in and out."

-Things to Do at Seaport Village
+Things to Do in Seaport Village

 In April, some of the world's best street performers join those who work at Seaport Village during the Busker Festival.
 In September, you can celebrate Landlubbers day, in honor of Talk Like a Pirate Day.
 Surfin' Santa splashes ashore in late November and hangs around for photos through Christmas.